xia-lab/MetaboAnalystR/README.md

 ## Citation

 MetaboAnalystR has been developed by the [XiaLab](http://xialabresearch.com/) at McGill University.

 The R package has been [published](https://doi.org/10.1093/bioinformatics/bty528)!

+We encourage users to further develop the package to suit their needs.
 If you use the R package, please cite us:

 Within R: